 Dry mouth isn't pleasant, but there's plenty you can do to reduce the symptoms.
 Good oral health habits are essential; brush your teeth at least twice each day with a fluoride toothpaste, and floss once a day.

-ADA recommends also chewing sugar-free gum or candy to encourage your salivary glands to produce saliva.
-To keep your mouth moist and fresh in the meantime, take regular sips of water and use artificial saliva and mouthrinses such as Colgate Total® Advanced Pro-Shield™.
+Chewing sugar-free gum or candy to encourage your salivary glands to produce saliva is also recommended.
+To keep your mouth moist and fresh in the meantime, take regular sips of water and use artificial saliva and mouthrinses.
 If your dry mouth doesn't go away after a few days, visit your physician or dentist for a checkup.
 He or she can conduct certain tests to find out what's causing it and prescribe a special salivary stimulant if necessary.

 Anxiety and dry mouth are two conditions that often go hand in hand, but both are treatable if you use (and avoid) certain medications.
 Don't suffer the uncomfortable symptoms of dry mouth or let poor saliva flow affect your dental health.